ycpcs/cs340-fall2016/labs/lab13.md

 Hints:

-The cons function, given a value and a list as arguments, returns a new list containing the value as the first element of the list, followed by all elements of the original list
+The `conj` function, given a list and a value as arguments, returns a new list containing the value as the first value and the elements of the original list as the remaining values.
+(In other words, it prepends a value onto the original list.)

 Example: